jayngu/hugo-app/content/post/2018-06-17-load-testing.md

 ---

-The below animation is footage of 30 seconds of the 10 000 client test.
+The below animation is footage of the 10 000 client test.
 This should give an easily digestable summary:

 ![loader.io 10,000 clients](/img/loaderio.gif)
+*30 seconds of the load test*

 ---